 What to Eat in Rome in Summer

-What you should buy at the market in Rome in summertime
+What you should buy at the market in Rome in the summertime

 Food in Italy follows the seasons and summer brings a wealth of fresh produce to the markets of Rome.
 After the delicate greens of spring, vivid Mediterranean vegetables and ripe, succulent fruits are filled with the taste of sunshine.
-Italian summer recipes are light and simple to combat the high temperatures, and mean that you can happily indulge in some guilt-free gelato for dessert!
+Italian summer recipes are light and simple to combat the high temperatures and mean that you can happily indulge in some guilt-free gelato and granita for dessert!

 Here is the Local Aromas guide to the fruits and vegetables you should be eating in Rome in summer:

-Zucchini, and their flowers, are a summer staple in Rome where the diminutive, white-ribbed zucchine romanesche (usually sold with the blossom still attached) are a common sight.
-Slice them lengthways, grill and marinate in olive oil with garlic and parsley for a tasty side dish, add them to seasonal pasta dishes or try them alla scarpece, a Neopolitan recipe in which rounds of zucchini are fried and then mixed with vinegar, garlic and mint leaves.
+Zucchini and their flowers are a summer staple in Rome where the diminutive, white-ribbed zucchine romanesche (usually sold with the blossom still attached) are a common sight.
+Slice them lengthways, grill and marinate in extra virgin olive oil with garlic and parsley for a tasty side dish, add them to seasonal pasta dishes or try them alla scarpece, a Neopolitan recipe in which rounds of zucchini are fried and then mixed with vinegar, garlic, and mint leaves.

 Somewhat confusingly called peperoni in Italian, Italy’s bright red and yellow peppers seem to get bigger and bigger as summer goes by.
 Remove the skins to make them easier to digest by grilling until the skin blackens and blisters and then place them while still hot in a knotted plastic bag for 10 minutes.
 The skins should then be easy to peel off.
 Slice into strips and cover with olive oil, thinly sliced garlic and a dash of vinegar to keep in the fridge or cook slowly with chicken for the traditional pollo alla romana.

 Figs gradually begin to appear towards the end of June but peak season runs from August to early September when the late-harvest settembrini signal the close of summer.
-The sweetness of figs pairs wonderfully with salty, savory flavours and in Rome they are perhaps best-loved when crammed into a pizza bianca sandwich with prosciutto crudo (cured ham).
+The sweetness of figs pairs wonderfully with salty, savory flavors and, in Rome, they are perhaps best-loved when crammed into a pizza bianca sandwich with prosciutto crudo (cured ham).

-Peaches, like other stone fruits such as apricots, plums and nectarines, taste like pure joy in Roman summer.
-The most common are the round, yellow variety but don’t miss the chance to try the flatter, white-fleshed tabacchiere (Saturn or doughnut peach).
+Peaches, like other stone fruits such as apricots, plums, and nectarines, taste like pure joy in Roman summer.
+The most common is the round, yellow variety but don’t miss the chance to try the flatter, white-fleshed tabacchiere (Saturn or doughnut peach).
 Buy a bag to snack on while wandering the city or try a refreshing gelato alla pesca.